 You’ll need specific gear to be fully prepared for a pike fishing trip.
 Here’s what to stock up on before you head out:

-Experienced pike fly fishermen recommend taking a variety of fly lines out on the water with you for more versatility.
+Experienced pike fly fishermen recommend taking a variety of fly lines out on the river with you for more versatility.
 It’s a good idea to take lines of different densities so that you can get your fly down to just the right depth, depending on the situation and what the fish are doing.

 Ideally, you would have a floating line, a clear intermediate line, and a sink tip line.
 You could even take a full sinking line out with you.
-This way, you’ll be prepared to fish throughout the whole water column and find where the pike are lurking.
+This way, you’ll be prepared to fish throughout the whole column and find where the pike are lurking.
 You can analyze what the pike are doing and then pick the best choice for the situation!

 If you can only afford one line, go for an intermediate, weight-forward line because you’ll be able to use it in most situations.
 It’s the most versatile line and the best if you’re on a budget.